jness/lander/README.md

 ### Schedules

-Lander is capable of using an existing cron daemon to schedule management commands, merely enable `CRON_SCHEDULES` in **project/settings.py**.
+Lander is capable of using an existing cron daemon (setup separately) to schedule management commands, merely enable `CRON_SCHEDULES` in **project/settings.py**.

 In order to allow the application to write `/etc/cron.d/` files